maubuz/2W6-Notes/docs/wk8/cascade.md

 </iframe>

 <br>

-## Source Origin
+## Source Origin of Styling

-The location and the order in which CSS properties are declared determine their priority.
+The **location and the order** in which CSS properties are declared determine their priority.